l-atelier-des-chercheurs/dodoc/README.md

 npm run debug
 ```

-To edit the SCSS (css) files, you’ll need to run a gulp task on the app folder.
+To edit the SCSS (css) files, you’ll need to run gulp:
 ```
-cd app
 gulp
 ```